phwitti/pw-event-cpp/README.md

 ### Delegates

 Delegates are more or less like simple function-pointer, but can also contain member functions (additionally to the object they're called on) without changing their type.
-Unlike with std::function, the object on which member functions are called is also contained inside the delegate-object.
+Unlike with std::function, the object on which member functions are called is also contained inside the delegate-object and they're equality comparable.

 A delegate can always only 'contain' one function (in the example below further calls to ~.bind overwrite the previously bound one)